Ryagg/st-archive/README.md

 ![Database Schema](images/readme/db-scheme.png)
 The project uses 4 collections which are stored in MongoDB.

 -   The **users** collection stores the username, password and email to enable the user to create an account with a profile page and - as a future feature - to be notified if new books are added to series from his favourites list.
 Books that have been added to either the favourites list or the whish list, and series that have been added to the favourites list are also stored.
-Furthermore, information about whether a user is also an admin and the timestamp for the user creation are stored.
+Furthermore, information about whether a user is also an admin are stored.

 -   The **series** collection stores the name and the code (e.g. 'DIS' for 'Discovery') for each series.
-It also stores information about whether the series has ended and includes arrays with the ObjectId from users that have set the series as favourite as well as users that have completed that particular series.
+It also stores information about whether the series has ended.

 -   The **books** collection stores the title, ISBN, blurb and number (within a series) of each book.
 It also holds the URL for the book cover as well as information about in which format (e-book, paper book and audiobook) the book is available and whether it is part of a mini-series.
 The 'timespan_start' is the 'stardate' at which the story starts and can be used - as a future feature - to sort books by 'stardate'.
 The status can be either 'published' or 'announced'.
-Finally, the collection includes arrays with the ObjectId from users that have set the book as favourite as well as users that added the book to their wish list.

--   The **reviews** collection stores the ObjectId and username from the user that wrote the review, the book being reviewed and the timestamp of the review.
+-   The **reviews** collection stores the ObjectId and username from the user that wrote the review, and the title of the book being reviewed.

 ## Features